-Vinblastine is a chemotherapy drug that is usually given to treat bladder cancer.
-It can also be used to treat other cancers, including lymphoma and Kaposi's sarcoma.
+Vinblastine is a chemotherapy drug used to treat different cancers, including lymphomas, bladder, breast and testicular cancer, and Kaposi's sarcoma.

 Back to top